 1. Revisiting picture settings

-Your camera processes raw sensor data at the time you take a photograph based on in-camera settings, like saturation, contrast, sharpness. etc. If, later, you don’t like the results, you can change the settings.
+Your camera processes raw sensor data at the time you take a photograph based on in-camera settings, like saturation, contrast, sharpness. etc. If you don’t like the results, you can change the image’s settings afterwards.
 You can’t do this with JPEG.

 2. Correct your exposure